MSN-Family Nurse Practitioner

 - Unencumbered RN license – multi-state or individual state (must obtain licensure in the state(s) in which you will do clinical rotations.

-- Interview with graduate nursing faculty will be required
+- Interview with graduate nursing faculty may be required

 - Language Proficiency Requirement must be met.
 Submission of TOEFL, IELTS, PTE, or Duolingo English Test (DET) may be required.
 See our policy for full details. https://www.su.edu/admissions/international-students